-The PLDs in the PSD can minimize power consumption by switching off when inputs remain unchanged for an extended time of about 70 ns.
-Resetting the Turbo bit to 0 (Bit 3 of PMMR0) automatically places the PLDs into standby if no inputs are changing.
+The PLDs in the PSD can minimize power consumption by switching off when inputs remain unchanged for an extended time of about 70ns.
+Resetting the Turbo Bit to '0' (Bit 3 of PMMR0) automatically places the PLDs into standby if no inputs are changing.
 Turning the Turbo mode off increases propagation delays while reducing power consumption.
-See the section entitled "Power Management", on page 55, on how to set the Turbo bit
+See the section entitled POWER MANAGEMENT, page 62 on how to set the Turbo Bit.
 Additionally, five bits are available in PMMR2 to block MCU control signals from entering the PLDs.
 This reduces power consumption and can be used only when these MCU control signals are not used in PLD logic equations.